 I am delighted to bring you the Spring 2021 issue of our School of SSESW newsletter.
 We are all still living and working in exceptionally difficult times and our colleagues have responded to the challenges of the Covid-19 pandemic through a number of projects measuring impact on society.

-Of course the newsletter continues to highlight the notable activities and innovation involving staff and students over recent months in the School of Social Sciences, Education and Social Work.
-Our aim of making a social difference is at the core of all our teaching, research and engagement with professionals and policy makers, both nationally and internationally.
-We aim to connect the Northern Ireland community with world leading experts and to share with the global audience the recognised excellence in Northern Ireland schools and agencies.
+The newsletter continues to highlight notable activities and innovation in the School of Social Sciences, Education and Social Work.
+Our aim of making a social difference is at the core of our teaching and research and our engagement with professionals and policy makers in national and international settings.
+We continue to connect the Northern Ireland community with world leading experts and to share with the global audience the recognised excellence in Northern Ireland schools and agencies.

 Professor Carl Bagley PhD FRSA